solgenomics/Tea/README.md

 The `cube_ordinal` from the tissue layer defines the order of the tissue rows on the cube (from top to bottom).

-The tissue names on the cube are defined by the field `layer_name` on the tissue layer block.
+The stage and tissue names on the cube are defined by the field `layer_name` on the tissue layer block.
+WHITE SPACES ARE NOT ALLOWED IN THIS FIELD.
+Please, replace them by underscores (_).

 Run the script to import your project: